-Procedure Limits Diagnostic Oral exam, periodic, limited (problem- focused), comprehensive or detailed and extensive (problem-focused) Once every six months X-rays: full mouth, complete series, including bitewings or panoramic film Once in any 36 consecutive months bitewings, back teeth Four films every six months • periapicals, single tooth As necessary • occlusal film As necessary cephalometric film (orthodontic coverage only) Once in a lifetime Preventive Dental prophylaxis (cleaning, scaling and polishing) Once every six months Topical fluoride treatment Once in any calendar year for patients under age 16 Sealants (on the occlusal surface of a permanent non-restored molar and pre-molar tooth) Once per tooth in any 24 consecutive months for patients under age 16 Space maintenance (passive-removable or fixed devices made for children to maintain the gap created by a missing tooth until a permanent tooth emerges) Once per tooth for patients under age 16 Simple Restorative Amalgam (metal) fillings Once per tooth surface in any 24 consecutive months Resin (composite, tooth-colored) fillings Once per tooth surface in any 24 consecutive months
+Benefit In-Network Out-of-Network Limitations Dental prophylaxis (cleaning, scaling and polishing) Two in a calendar year.
+Topical fluoride treatment Plan pays 100% Plan pays lesser of actual charges or 50% of the allowed amount and the member pays 50% of the allowed amount Two in any calendar year for patients under age 16.
+Sealants (on the occlusal surface of a permanent non-restored molar and pre-molar tooth) Once per tooth in any 24 consecutive months period for patients under age 16.
+Space maintenance (passive-removable or fixed devices made for children to maintain the gap created by a missing tooth until a permanent tooth emerges) and any charges above the allowed amount .
+Once in a lifetime per tooth for patients under age 16.